ENTERING the MANDALA

 - Deep understanding about the sources and origins of Chod and subsequent lineages (including Chod timeline)

-- Introduction to Chods unique approach to the body, to the environment (Nyensa), obstacles, generosity, etc.
+- Introduction to Cho’s unique approach to the body, to the environment (Nyensa), obstacles, generosity, etc.

 INITIATION of the SKY DOOR

-For the complete authorization to undertake any Vajrayana practice requires an empowerment, reading transmission and teaching (Tib: wong, lung and tri).
-This empowerment or wong is traditionally in the form of a single ritual, the Opening of the Sky Door (Tib: nam kha go gye).
+Authorization for any Vajrayana practice requires an empowerment, reading transmission and teaching (Tib: wong, lung and tri).
+The Cho dempowerment or wong takes the form of a single ritual, the Opening of the Sky Door (Tib: nam kha go gye).
 Coming from the lineage of Padampa Sangye and MaChik, there are a number of closely related versions, but all open the gateway to any and all Chod practices.
 Some traditions offer additional MaChik blessing empowerments (the Do Kyentse lineage) or Troma dakini empowerment (both Dudjom Lingpa and Gelugpa traditions), but these relate to associated yidam practices rather than Chod per se.
-Lama Jinpa or other primary teachers of the School will confer the initiation, along with the reading transmissions, handing down in an unbroken mouth to ear lineage since the time of MaChik.
-The entire empowerment is simultaneously translated and sections are repeated together in English for full comprehension.
+While a Chod empowerment should be obtained eventually, one can certainly begin practice with a pure heart before this is obtained.
+Additionally, we new provide a full translation of the Chod empowerment directly from the MaChik tradition, so that the the process of the empowerment is fully understood.

 This popular short prayer to the lineages of Chod (the PaGyu prayer) is used by Kagyu and Nyingma practitioners as a preliminary to a variety of sadhanas.
 Written by the illustrious Rangjung Dorje (1284-1339), the Third Karmapa, this realized master firmly established Chod within the Kagyu lineages, preserving and collating MaChiks existing corpus of work.
 Though brief, recitation of this prayer or SolDeb opens the conduit to the remarkable blessing stream of the enlightened stream of Chod masters, including MaChik herself.
 Further it sets the stage for practice with aspirations for realization on this very seat.